 GoPro video panorama and first-person glissade as I slide down the Spider Glacier

-Vicki takes a video of me glissading downhill toward her on the Spider Glacier
+Vicki takes a video of me glissading downhill toward her

-GoPro video panorama of the Spider Glacier
+GoPro video panorama near the middle section of the glacier

 Panorama video of the outflow stream from the Spider Glacier as it heads steeply down to Spider Meadow